Yes, America's Anchorman is away and this is your undocumented Anchorman sitting in.

 Rush returns Thursday.

-It's a fifteen-hour flight back, so you can factor in the tailwinds on the return flight, work out where it which part of the planet's on we're getting and and as Rush said, he's going to scout out uh potentially viable uh health systems, still functioning health systems uh anywhere on the planet.
+It's a 15-hour flight back, so you can factor in the tailwinds on the return flight, work out which part of the planet he's on.

 Good luck finding one.

-By the way, that's that's pretty much the first election, the only election pledge he's kept so far.
+By the way, that's pretty much the first election, the only election pledge he's kept so far.

-This is uh remember King Canute, he was on King Canute was on the beach, and uh his courtiers said he had such power, so he told them to take the throne down to the beach, he sat there and he would command the waves not to come in.
+King Canute was on the beach, and his courtiers said he had such power, so he told them to take the throne down to the beach.

-But the waves did come in and they soaked his loafers.
+But the waves did come in, and they soaked his loafers.

-But of course King Barack isn't a mere mortal, because he has made the oceans recede.
+But of course, King Barack isn't a mere mortal because he has made the oceans recede.

-And um it's uh dick it's amazing film, actually.
+And it's an amazing film, actually.

 Dick Cheney gives a speech.

-The Dick Cheney figure gives a speech on Tuesday uh saying there's nothing to this climate change business, and then on Wednesday, New York City is flash frozen.
+The Dick Cheney figure gives a speech on Tuesday saying there's nothing to this climate change business.

-And uh and uh that's that's the scenario we were looking at, but now with Obama in, the oceans have begun to recede.
+But now with Obama in, the oceans have begun to recede.

 By the way, have you seen this story?

-Uh they apparently they got the old climate change scientists to work on it.
+Apparently they got the old climate change scientists to work on it.

-And uh what do you know?
+And what do you know?

 Biblical plagues really happen, say scientists.

-Researchers believe they've found evidence of real natural disasters on which the ten plagues of Egypt, which led to Moses freeing the Israelites from slavery in the book of Exodus in the Bible were based.
+Researchers believe they've found evidence of real natural disasters on which the ten plagues of Egypt, which led to Moses freeing the Israelites from slavery in the book of Exodus in the Bible, were based.

 But rather than explaining them as the wrathful act of a vengeful God, the scientists claim the plagues can be attributed to a chain of natural phenomena triggered by changes in the climate, triggered by changes in the climate.

-Uh so you can mock climate change.
+So you can mock climate change.

 You can mock it and you can be a denier.